Dr. med. Dirk Manski

 Direct-Vision Internal Urethrotomy

-Direct-vision urethrotomy is the transurethral incision of the stricture under direct vision at 12 clock.
-The internal urethrotomy by Sachse uses a cold knife [fig. internal urethrotomy].
-Alternatively, the stricture can be cut using a laser fiber (Nd:YAG or holmium).
+Direct-vision urethrotomy is the transurethral incision of the stricture under direct vision at 12 o'clock.
+The classic internal urethrotomy uses a cold knife [fig. internal urethrotomy].
+Alternatively, the stricture is incised using a laser fiber (Nd:YAG or holmium).
 The incision of the urethral stricture should reach healthy tissue to minimize recurrent contraction of the scar.

 Internal urethrotomy: direct vision of the stricture (left).
 After direct vision urethrotomy, the external sphincter can be seen in the distance (right).